For You to keep in mind when hiring Hagley Community Centre

 The behaviour of all persons using The Centre whatever their capacity and this includes proper supervision of car parking arrangements.

-Not using The Centre for any purpose other than that described in the Hiring Agreement and not sub-hiring The Centre or allowing The Centre to be used for any unlawful purpose or in any unlawful way nor doing anything or bringing onto The Centre anything which may endanger The Centre or render invalid any insurance policies in respect of The Centre nor allow the consumption of alcohol at The Centre without written permission.
+Not using The Centre for any purpose other than that described at the time of hire and not sub-hiring The Centre or allowing The Centre to be used for any unlawful purpose or in any unlawful way nor doing anything or bringing onto The Centre anything which may endanger The Centre or render invalid any insurance policies in respect of The Centre nor allow the consumption of alcohol at The Centre without written permission.

 7. The Entertainments & Premises Licence